Approximation Algorithms for Clustering with Dynamic Points: Introduction

 We first study \dom.
-We assume the number of time steps $T$ is a constant and all entries of the weight vector are larger than some small constant $\epsilon>0$.
-We present a polynomial-time approximation on general metrics.
-Moreover, if $T=2$ we present a constant-factor approximation algorithm without the assumption on the entries of the weight vectors. \begin{theorem} \begin{enumerate} \item If $T=2$, for any constant $\delta>0$ there exists a polynomial-time $(48+20\sqrt{3}+\delta)$-approximation for \dom. \item If $T\geq3$ is a constant and all entries in $\{w_t\}_{t=1}^T$ are at least $\epsilon>0$, for any constant $\delta>0$ there exists a polynomial-time $(48+20\sqrt{3}+\delta+6\gamma/\epsilon)$-approximation algorithm for \dom. \end{enumerate} \end{theorem}
+When all entries of the weight vectors are larger than some small constant $\epsilon>0$, we present a constant-approximation on general metrics.
+Moreover, for 2-\dom, i.e., $T=2$, we present a constant-factor approximation algorithm with no assumptions on the weight vectors. \begin{theorem} (Informal; see Theorem~\ref{thm:dom}).
+When $T=2$, there exists a polynomial-time constant-factor approximation algorithm for \emph{2-\dom}.
+When $T\geq3$ is a constant, and the smallest entry in $\{w_t\}_{t=1}^T$ is at least some constant $\epsilon>0$, there exists a polynomial-time $O(\gamma/\epsilon)$-approximation algorithm for \emph{$T$-\dom}. \end{theorem}

-\subparagraph*{Our techniques:} The key idea in our algorithm is to design a surrogate relaxed LP as in~\cite{byrka2018constant} and embed the fractional LP solution in a network flow instance.
-We then proceed to round the fractional flow to an integral flow, thus obtaining the integral solution.
-The network is constructed based on a filtering process introduced by Charikar and Li~\cite{charikar2012dependent}.
-We also adapt the oblivious clustering arguments by Byrka \etal\cite{byrka2018constant}, but with a slight increase in approximation factors due to the structure of our network flow.
+\subparagraph{Our techniques.} The key idea in our algorithm is to design a surrogate LP relaxation to approximate the ordered objective, and embed its fractional solution in a network flow instance.
+We proceed to round the fractional flow to an integral flow, thus obtaining the induced integral solution to the original problem.
+The network is constructed based on a filtering process introduced by Charikar and Li \cite{charikar2012dependent}.
+When estimating the service cost of each client, we also adapt the oblivious clustering arguments by Byrka~\etal\cite{byrka2018constant}, with a slight increase in the approximation factor due to the structure of the network.
+One notable difficulty we manage to overcome when translating an integral flow into an integral solution, is that the flow oftentimes indicates the opening of more than $k$ facilities, and we need to remove some of them without incurring a cost that is unbounded compared to the LP objective.

-Our approach can also give a constant approximation to the facility-weighted minimum total movement mobile facility location problem (facility-weighted \tmfl), with a simpler analysis than the previously known local-search based algorithm~\cite{ahmadian2013local}, which achieves an approximation factor of $3+O(\sqrt{\log\log p/\log p})$ for a $p$-Swap algorithm.
-Swamy~\cite{swamy2016improved} also points out an approximation-preserving reduction of \tmfl to matroid median, and gives an 8-approximation algorithm.
-The approximation ratio for matroid median is further improved to $7.081$ by Krishnaswamy \etal\cite{krishnaswamy2018constant}.
-We note that the same reduction does not work for \dom even when the service costs are not ordered, as it either causes the triangle inequality to fail, or turns out to require the intersection of at least 3 laminar families, and neither of them is feasible for approximation.